 The Center for Children with Special Needs & The Center for Independence is an interdisciplinary clinic specializing in the diagnosis, evaluation, and treatment of children, adolescents, and adults with complex developmental disabilities, in particular those with:

 - Autism, Asperger Syndrome, and related Pervasive Developmental Disorders

 - Pediatric Chronic Illness (including Spina Bifida, Prader Willi Syndrome, Cerebral Palsy, Muscle Disease, Diabetes)

 - Developmental Disabilities and severe behavioral difficulties including aggression and self injury

-CCSN is looking to hire a Psychologist to join our team.
+CCSN is looking to hire a Medical Billing and Coding Specialist/Administrative Professional.
 Please click here for further information.

 Dr. James Loomis is currently accepting screening interviews for high school age students and adults for Social Skills groups.
 Please contact Melissa at 860-430-1762 to initiate the process.